← Back to home Legal

 Privacy Policy

-Effective date: April 30, 2026
+Effective date: May 29, 2026

-2. Information we do not collect
+2. Data we collect

 6. Cookies and tracking